Massive winter waves aim for Hawaii, put pro surfers on alert

 "If you get caught in those waves, it could be deadly," he said.

-The swell will continue its march east and strike Southern California with 8- to 10-foot waves late next week, NWS forecasters in San Diego said, with water temperature in the high 50s.
+The swell will continue its march east and strike Southern California with 8- to 10-foot waves late next week, weather forecasters in San Diego said, with water temperature in the high 50s.

 "Any people going out to surf in this are hearty, brave souls," said Brandt Maxwell, a weather service meteorologist based in San Diego.